satish-rajnale/Graphql-Queries/README.md

  - A resolver contains the returned data when received a query.
 You can also add functions to filter or perform action on the data based on user query before it is passed to the user through response.

 You can connect your frontend if using react through apollo-client which is the most used package for connecting graphql api and your react-app.
+> Note : Make sure every request to gql api is of type string.